ImiDushane: Imidushane after the death of Mdushane

 Despite this loss of power, Qasana would fight in two more frontier wars against the Cape Colony, in 1846 and 1850 respectively.
 He also became involved in the cattle-killing movement of 1856-1858, where as part of the Amagogotya (Believers), he and other important Xhosa royal houses were led to believe by the young prophetesses Nongqawuse and Nonkosi to kill all the cattle and destroy their sustenance in the belief that it would sweep all European settlers in the region into the sea.

-Like many other prominent actors in the cattle killing, which the colonial government believed to be a desperate ploy by the Xhosa to start another war; princes such as Maqoma, Siyolo, Phato, Mhala and Xhoxho, were arrested and sent to Robben Island.
+Like many other prominent actors in the cattle killing, which the colonial government believed to be a desperate ploy by the Xhosa as a pretext to another war; princes such as Maqoma, Siyolo, Phato, Mhala and Xhoxho, were arrested and sent to Robben Island.
 Qasana and Tola who had also been arrested along with Xhoxho and taken to a prison in King William's Town, where prisoners were held before being sent to Robben Island; managed a daring escape from this prison with their sons.
 Qasana and his sons Jongilanga and Mqanqeni were never to be caught, for they deserted their ancestral home and would for many years remain in hiding among the Gcaleka in Centane.

 Tola and his sons were not so lucky; after a year on the run their hiding place was betrayed to Magistrate Colley in Dutywa, where they were cornered and in the ensuing battle, fought to the bitter end.

-Siyolo was eventually released along with Maqoma and Mhala; he returned to his traditional lands.
-During the last Cape Frontier War in 1875, Siyolo participated in the conflict and was killed in action; Mhala was also killed in the war.
+Siyolo was eventually released along with Maqoma and Mhala; where he returned to his traditional lands.
+During the last Cape Frontier War in 1875, Siyolo and Mhala participated in the conflict and would both be killed in battle.

-Maqoma was rearrested and sent back to Robben Island where he would eventually die.
+Maqoma was rearrested and rebanished to Robben Island where he would eventually die of old age (75 years), bitter and alone.

 Siwani, who had refused to partake in the cattle killing, would emerge after this tumultuous period in Xhosa history relatively unscathed.